Let's use same entities as in JPA Demystified (episode 1) - @OneToMany and @ManyToOne mappings. We have Employer:

 WHERE ((t1.EMPLOYER_ID = t2.ID) AND (t0.ID = t1.EMPLOYER_ID))

 As you see it's not the optimal choice - we fetch only 5 employers and ALL employees, from which only those who are bound to one of our 5 employers are used.
-Waste of DB and network resources :(
+Waste of DB and network resources :(When you try EXISTS type of @BatchFetch the queries looks like this:

 SELECT ID AS a1, BUSINESS_NAME AS a2 FROM EMPLOYERS LIMIT 0, 5